AnnelieLinden/db-project/readme.md

 ## Put

 By entering ```http://localhost:3000/api/book/ Enter book´s ObjectId here``` in a put request url, you can update the book´s information.
 In the body of the request you need to fill in the details you want to change.
-After you sent the request Postman will however tell you that one of the tests failed since the it is hardcoded.
-It should probably have been written in another way.
-You can update an author´s name too if you would like ```http://localhost:3000/api/author/ Enter authors´s ObjectId here``` but postman holds the same test which will fail if the name does not fit the hardcoded one.
+You can update an author´s name too if you would like ```http://localhost:3000/api/author/ Enter authors´s ObjectId here```

 ## Delete